rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 #### mDNS Candidate Encoding

 The mDNS name of an mDNS candidate MUST be used in the connection-address field of its candidate attribute.
-When an mDNS candidate is the default candidate, its mDNS name MUST be used in the connection-address field of the SDP "c=" line.
+However, when an mDNS candidate would be the default candidate, typically because there are no other candidates, its mDNS name MUST NOT be used in the connection-address field of the SDP "c=" line, as experimental deployment has indicated that many remote endpoints will fail to handle such a SDP.
+In this situation, the IP address values "0.0.0.0"/"::" and port value "9" MUST instead be used in the c= and m= lines, similar to how the no-candidates case is handled in {{ICESDP}}, Section 4.3.1.
-Since an mDNS candidate also conceals its address family, the "c=" line SHOULD use "IP4" in the address-type field.

 Any candidates exposed to the application via local descriptions MUST be identical to those provided during candidate gathering (i.e., MUST NOT